typescript-eslint/typescript-eslint/README.md

 One of the huge benefits of using TypeScript is the fact that type information can be used to assert expected behaviors.

-When the transformation steps outlined above take place, we keep references to the original TypeScript AST and associated parser services, and so ESLint rules authors can access them in their rules.
+When the transformation steps outlined above take place, we keep references to the original TypeScript AST and associated TypeScript Compiler services, and so ESLint rules authors can access them in their rules.
+This includes the possibility to ask the compiler to infer and check the type of any piece of code.

 We already do this in numerous rules within [`@typescript-eslint/eslint-plugin`](./packages/eslint-plugin/), for example, `no-unnecessary-type-assertion` and `no-inferrable-types`.